Organic drops of Sweden

 Rapeseed oil has been common in Swedish kitchens for ages.
 It’s always been appreciated for its cooking qualities.
-Now, it’s about to move out of the cabinet and take place right next to favorites like olive oil and fresh herbs.
+Now, it’s about to move out of the cupboard and take place right next to favourites like olive oil and fresh herbs.

 Traditional red barns and new ideas

 It all started with the trend of cultivating food and when people started to look in their own backyards to see what can be used in new ways.
 David Johansson, chef and one of our food designers, noticed that something interesting was happening in the red barns of Skåne.
 Farmers had begun to refine the rapeseeds and produce oils that were suited to put new flavours to dishes, not only carry other flavours in cooking.